Impact of user experience on search results

 The bounce rate is calculated by dividing the number of single-page sessions by the total number of sessions and multiplying by 100.
 You can easily track this number using Google Analytics.

-Low Time on Site
+Low time on site

 If users spend only a few seconds on your website before leaving, it indicates that your content is not engaging or valuable.
 Low time on site can negatively impact your search engine rankings, as it indicates that users are not finding what they need on your website.